robertostrabelli/notscape-composer/README.md

 ### Internal search
 The solution to finding specific texts is not the best but it is supposed to work.
 Qwant has a good search engine, but if your site is not being indexed, you can request a visit from the robot: https://help.qwant.com/help/qwant-search/how-to-get-my-website-listed-on-qwant/

-If you want use another search engine you will need to make changes to the search.php, 002.php and 003.php files.
+If you want use another search engine you will need to make changes to the search.php, 001.php and 003.php files.

 #### Search page setup

-Put the full site url on search.php, line 51, right after "site:", without http or www.
+Put the full site url on assets/js/search.js, line 9, right after "site:", without http or www.

 #### Tag search
-You must define the domain or subdomain in 002.php file, even if the site is in a subdirectory.
-At the same time, for keyword search to work from the links in the footer of posts, you must add the directory name to line 27 of the 003.php file according to the instructions written there.
+You must define the domain or subdomain in 001.php file, even if the site is in a subdirectory.
+At the same time, for keyword search to work from the links in the footer of posts, you must add the directory name to line 31 of the 003.php file according to the instructions written there.

 ### Style